 Registered Professional - Band 6 Full time, permanent role

-These posts sits within the Non-Psychosis, pathway.
-This includes people with emotion regulation difficulties, mood disorders, anxiety, depression, OCD symptoms, and eating disorders which do not meet the threshold for the Eating disorder service.
+South Warwickshire Community Mental health & Wellbeing Team is a service arranged around individual needs.
+This post sits within the Non-Psychosis, pathway.
+This includes people with emotion regulation difficulties, mood disorders, anxiety, depression, OCD symptoms, and eating disorders which do not meet the threshold for the current Eating disorder service.

-Our Team covers the locality of North Warwickshire.
-We have two bases, one in Nuneaton & one in Rugby and we work across both bases.
+Our Team covers the locality of South Warwickshire.
+We have two bases, one in Stratford on Avon & one in Leamington Spa, and we work across both bases.
 Please note many Trust interviews are currently taking place through Microsoft Teams, this can be downloaded either through the App Store or Google Play for use on your phone/tablet.